jenkins-x/jx-docs/content/getting-started/create-cluster.md

     jx create cluster gke

-The command assumes you have a google account and you've setup a default project that you can use to create the kubernetes cluster within.
+The command assumes you have a google account and you've set up a default project that you can use to create the kubernetes cluster within.

 Now **[develop apps faster with Jenkins X](/getting-started/next/)**.